AnthonyCxx/Notes-and-Writeups/C++/Data and Data Types/Date and Time.md

 # Working with Date and Time in C++
 Just a heads up, this topic is especially hard.
-There is a lot to learn here — so much so they you could make a one hour tutorial about it.
+There is a lot to learn here — so much so that you could make a one hour tutorial about it.

 Although C++ inherits [_\<ctime\>_]() from C, C++ provides its own library, [_\<chrono\>_](), with classes for date and time utilities.